 After finding hundreds of arches, Scolnick eventually left Utah, settling in Death Valley, California.
 More arch hunters took Scolnick’s place, many of which were rangers tasked with finishing the systematic survey of the park Scolnick had begun.
 The number of found arches climbed into the thousands.
 Once in California, Scolnick picked up a similar quest, this time finding and recording previously unknown archaeological sites.
 Scolnick kept this up well into his 80s.
 Wandering the sun-blasted desert, dragging himself up and over steep climbs, always looking for hidden cultural treasures to record.

-Scolnick, and the some of the arch hunters who joined him on his quests, was part of the great tradition of amateur naturalists, non-traditionally trained enthusiasts who make important discoveries about the natural world out of sheer curiosity and a love of exploration.
+Scolnick, and the arch hunters who joined him on his quests, was part of the great tradition of amateur naturalists, non-traditionally trained enthusiasts who make important discoveries about the natural world out of sheer curiosity and a love of exploration.
 He didn’t care that he wasn’t a geologist—Scolnick simply hiked all over the desert and discovered arches to satisfy his own wanderlust and fascination with those oddities of the desert.

 Scolnick passed away in 2015.
 His discoveries in Arches National Park are permanently remembered with a display in the park’s visitor center.